muccc/gr-iridium/README.md

 During normal operation `drops` should remain `0`, while `queue max` should be in the lower double digits "most" of the time.
 The `input` number is largely dependent on your antenna and will also vary depending on satellite location.
-If `--multi-frame` is not used, the "out" statistics are the same as "in".
-Minor variations may result due to asynchronous statistic collection.

 #### File / offline mode
 `1577922120 | srr: 0.0% | i_avg:   0/s | q_max:    0 | i_ok:   0% | o:    0/s | ok:   0% | ok:   0/s | ok_avg:   0% | ok:          0 | ok_avg:   0/s | d: 0`